GOLD KARAT AND PURITY

 ✔️ Always apply lotion, cosmetics, hairspray and perfume before putting on your jewellery

 Don’ts for Gold Jewellery

-To find out more on how to clean and store your gold jewellery, view our Jewellery Care Guide here.
+To find out more on how to clean and store your gold jewellery in the hot and humid Singapore weather, view our Jewellery Care Guide here.